Be prepared for the ABAP Programming Model for SAP Fiori

 You may also be interested in general recommendations about what you can do today to prepare your custom ABAP code for SAP S/4HANA.
 Find this information here.

-- Getting started with the new ABAP Programming model in SAP S/4HANA
+- Getting started with the ABAP Programming Model for SAP Fiori

 - Online Documentation in the SAP Help Portal